A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: Numerical Results

 \subsection{Implementation}

-One of the advantages of \cref{algorithm3} is that it solves MPCCs to its approximate stationary points without requiring CQs.
-As a result, we can transform equality and inequality constraints into CCs via \cref{example_equality_inequality_CC}, which leads to the form of~\eqref{MPCC_simple}.
-In this way, all general constraints can be handled uniformly. \cref{algorithm3} with a first-order inner solver is referred to as \emph{LL2(1st)} (two-stage LL-based homotopy approach with a first-order inner solver).
+In this section, we test \cref{algorithm3} on several benchmark problems.
+Following \cref{example_equality_inequality_CC}, all equality and inequality constraints are reformulated as CCs, which leads to the form of~\eqref{MPCC_simple}. \cref{algorithm3} with a first-order inner solver is referred to as \emph{LL2(1st)} (two-stage LL-based homotopy approach with a first-order inner solver).
 The method without trying to find a feasible point at the beginning is called \emph{LL1} (one-stage LL-based homotopy approach).
 Furthermore, we observe that the second-order solver~\cite{Coleman_1996} may perform well in stage 1, and result in a better final solution.
 Therefore, it is also included in the comparison and referred to as \emph{LL2(2nd)}.
 It is well known that the Scholtes method~\cite{Scholtes_2001} exhibits strong numerical performance compared to other regularization methods in practice~\cite{Hoheisel_2013}.
 It is implemented as follows:

 where \(\tau\in\R_+\) is the relaxation parameter.
 We also implemented the LL method without relaxing the general equality and inequality constraints:

 which is referred to as \emph{LL penalty}.
 For the comparison of open source and commercial solvers, we used ALGENCAN~\cite{Andreani_2008}, IPOPT~\cite{Wachter_2006} and MINOS~\cite{Murtagh_1983}.
 These NLP solvers have been shown to be efficient for MPCCs to some extent, as demonstrated in~\cite{Izmailov_2012,Kirches_2022,Leyffer_2006,Raghunathan_2005}.
 Following the methods in~\cite{Izmailov_2012,Kirches_2022}, we report the performance of NLP solvers based on the following formulation: